 The silver lining to this story is the way it drew us together as a family as only a crisis can do.
 We were thanking God that nobody was seriously hurt, but also asking Him to provide the help Ace’s brother needed.
-We had a new appreciation for the parenting struggles our neighbors endured, which were heretofore disguised when we were around.
+We had a new appreciation for the parenting struggles our neighbors endured, which were heretofore covered up in our presence.

 Less importantly, we got a new front door, and my boys had writing material for the rest of their school days.